spacemeshos/docs/docs/start/smeshing/smeshing_adv/api.md

 title: API
 ---

-The node implements a [gRPC](https://grpc.io/) API that can be used to monitor and interact with the running node, and change certain settings.
+The node implements a [gRPC](https://grpc.io/) API that can be used to monitor and interact with the running node and change certain settings.
 The API is split into two separate instances, one public and one private, each of which implements several services that can be turned on or off at will.
-"Public" services provide readonly access to data such as node status, epochs/layers/blocks/transactions, account state, etc., whereas "private" services allow the operator to change the params of a running node, e.g., the [smesher coinbase](https://github.com/spacemeshos/api/blob/a7c0b7acd9bc72940a8ab8e22202a77a4c3f438b/spacemesh/v1/smesher.proto#L29) or the [set of PoET servers](https://github.com/spacemeshos/api/blob/a7c0b7acd9bc72940a8ab8e22202a77a4c3f438b/spacemesh/v1/smesher.proto#L55).
-While "public" endpoints are theoretically safe to open for public API calls, in practice **we strongly recommend that no API services be exposed publicly.** The API design and implementation have not been hardened against denial of service attacks and represent an attack vector against a running node.
+"Public" services provide read-only access to data such as node status, epochs/layers/blocks/transactions, account state, etc., whereas "private" services allow the operator to change the params of a running node, e.g., the [smesher coinbase](https://github.com/spacemeshos/api/blob/a7c0b7acd9bc72940a8ab8e22202a77a4c3f438b/spacemesh/v1/smesher.proto#L29) or the [set of PoET servers](https://github.com/spacemeshos/api/blob/a7c0b7acd9bc72940a8ab8e22202a77a4c3f438b/spacemesh/v1/smesher.proto#L55).
+While "public" endpoints are theoretically safe to open for public API calls, in practice, **we strongly recommend that no API services be exposed publicly.** The API design and implementation have not been hardened against denial-of-service (DoS) attacks and represent an attack vector against a running node.
 For this reason, you should run _both the public and private API instances_ on private interfaces (e.g., the loopback/127.0.0.1 interface) and/or put them behind a firewall.

-Default network config files by default enable all API services:
+Default network config files, by default, enable all API services:

 ```
   "api": {